ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       find it helpful to track additional information, like the timestamp, so that the storage used for anti-replay can be sharded efficiently.

-1. Check that a report is only aggregated in a batch if it was included in all previous collections for the batch.
-Some VDAFs allow a batch to be collected multiple times; the aggregators must check that the exact same set of reports is being aggregated each time.
-Checking that no reports are omitted from a batch is covered in {{batch-validation}}.
-   If this check fails, the input share MUST be marked as invalid with the error `batch_collected`.
-This prevents collectors from learning anything about small numbers of reports that are uploaded between two collections of a batch.
+1. If the report pertains to a batch that was previously collected, then make sure the report was already included in all previous collections for the batch.
+If not, the input share MUST be marked as invalid with error "batch_collected".
+This prevents Collectors from learning anything about small numbers of reports that are uploaded between two collections of a batch.

-   The helper must consider a batch as collected when it has sent the `AggregateShare` to the leader.
+    * Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectReq message from the Collector; the Helper considers a batch to be collected once it has responded to an AggregateShareReq message from the Leader.
+A batches is determined by query ({{query}}) conveyed in these messages.
+Queries must satisfy the criteria covered in {{batch-validation}}.
+These criteria are meant to restrict queries in a way make it easy to determine wither a report pertains to a batch that was collected.

       [TODO: If a section to clarify report and batch states is added this can be removed.
 See Issue #384]

 1. Depending on the query type for the task, additional checks may be
    applicable:

     * For fixed_size tasks, the Aggregators need to ensure that each batch is roughly the same size.
 If the number of reports aggregated for the current batch exceeds the maximum batch size (per the task configuration), the